Karnal

-Karnal is a city located in the state of Haryana, India and is the administrative headquarters of Karnal District.
-The city is well connected as it lies on National Highway 01, in the south of the city lies the cities of Panipat and Sonipat and in the north lies Kurukshetra and Yamunanagar city while in the east lies the river Yamuna, on the other end of which lies Saharanpur and Shamli district of Uttar Pradesh on the eastern bank.
-Karnal was used by the East India Company army as a refuge during the Indian Rebellion of 1857 in Delhi.
-The Battle of Karnal between Nader Shah of Persia and the Mughal Empire took place in this city in 1739.
+Karnal (/pa/) is a city located in the Indian state of Haryana and serves as the administrative headquarters of the Karnal district.
+The city lies on National Highway 44, which connects it to the national capital, New Delhi, and the state capital, Chandigarh, placing Karnal almost midway between the two.
+To the south of Karnal is the city of Panipat, while Kurukshetra and Kaithal lie to its north.
+The Yamuna River flows along its eastern edge, separating Karnal from the Saharanpur and Shamli districts of Uttar Pradesh.
+According to local tradition, the city is believed to have been named after Karna, a prominent figure in the Hindu epic Mahabharata.
+The Battle of Karnal between Nader Shah of Persia and the Mughal Empire took place in the city in 1739.
+Karnal was used as a refuge by the forces of the East India Company during the Indian Rebellion of 1857 in Delhi.

-Etymology

-The city associates itself with the character Karna from the Indian epic Mahabharata.

 History

-Ancient

-At the end of 6th century A.D., the area was under the rule of the Vardhanas of Thanesar.
-The 7th century was a period of religious eclecticism, as Buddhism was declining and Hinduism was resurging in the Indo-Gangetic plains.
-The region was under Kanauji rule under the Pala Emperors of Bengal from 770 to 810 AD.
-The authority of Mihira Bhoja, the Pratihara ruler of Kanauj from 836 to 885 AD, penetrated as far as Pehowa, including Karnal.
+At the end of the 6th century A.D., the area was under the rule of the Vardhanas of Thanesar.
+In the 7th century, the Indo-Gangetic plains experienced a period of religious eclecticism, as Buddhism declined while Hinduism resurged.
+Between 770 and 810 A.D., the region came under the influence of the Pala emperors of Bengal, who exercised authority over Kannauj at the time.
+Under the reign of Mihira Bhoja, Pratihara authority from Kannauj extended as far as Pehowa, encompassing the region of present-day Karnal.

-Medieval

-The Tomaras, established themselves as rulers of this region in the middle of the 9th century.
-About the beginning of the 10th century, as the Pratihara power began to decline, the Tomaras assumed independence.
+The Tomaras, established themselves as rulers of the region in the middle of the 9th century.
+At the beginning of the 10th century, as the Pratihara power began to decline, the Tomaras assumed independence.
 One of the Tomara rulers, Anangpal Tomar, found the city of Delhi and made it his capital, with the area of Karnal and modern-day Haryana being under his realm.
 The Tomaras came into conflict with the Chauhans of Ajmer, but continued to rule the Haryana country until the middle of 12th century when they were overthrown by the Chaha mana Vighnaraja IV.
 The country between the Satluj and the Yamuna including Karnal experienced relative peace for a century and a half except the plundering invasions and eventual conquests of Mahmud of Ghazi.
 The region then came under Ghurid rule after the Second Battle of Tarain when Muhammad Ghori captured the area.
 It remained under the Delhi Sultanate until 1526.

 In 1526 at the First Battle of Panipat, Mughal emperor Babur defeated the Sultan of Delhi, Ibrahim Lodi, and captured parts of North India, along with Delhi and Panipat.
 He then established the Mughal Empire in North India.

 Karnal is listed in the Mughal Ain-i-Akbari as a pargana under Delhi sarkar, producing a revenue of 5,678,242 dams for the imperial treasury and supplying a force of 800 infantry and 50 cavalry.